patrickn/neaveynet-hugo/content/posts/ttt24/arriving-croatia.md

 tags:
   - Slovenia
   - Croatia
+fediverse: 112609204318819272
 toc: false
 lightgallery: true
-description: Packing up and getting ready to leave was again done in the rain, and I left the campsite in wet weather gear.
+description: Packing up and getting ready to leave was again done in the rain, and I left the campsite in wet weather gear expecting the worst.

 ---